 When all the parties are prepared for the case, they begin to file various motions.
 Also, at this stage, the readiness hearing occurs so that the opposing parties can notify the judge that they are ready to proceed to trial.

-Here, you are expected to choose between a bench and a jury trial.
+Here, you are expected to choose between a bench trial or a jury trial.
 For a bench trial, the judge will hear the case and give a verdict.
 On the other hand, a jury trial involves selecting jurors who will listen to the opposing sides and decide the case.
-This is the most critical stage of the proceeding, and it’s where your attorney comes in handy by fighting the prosecution’s evidence.
+This is the most critical stage of the proceedings, and it’s where your attorney comes in handy by fighting the prosecution’s evidence.

 Elements of Burglary of a Safe or Vault

-You will end up with a conviction if the prosecutor can prove specific facts of the case beyond reasonable certainty.
+You will end up with a conviction if the prosecutor can prove specific facts of the case beyond a reasonable doubt.
 The elements the prosecuting attorney must prove include: